Frequently Asked Questions

 But to create new human species, more drastic changes are needed.
 A million years is a long time, and much can happen.
 We can imagine a scenario where humanity has traveled into space and settled on other planets.
 Other planets would have different physical conditions than Earth, such as different atmospheric compositions, gravity, light levels, and light types.
 These conditions would change natural selection, influencing how evolution affects settlers.
 Selection pressures would act on different physical and genetic traits than on Earth.
 If the settlers become physically isolated from Earth's inhabitants, they may evolve in different directions and eventually become new species better adapted to their specific home planets.

 The morphological species concept defines a species based on differences and similarities in appearance.
 According to this concept, Neanderthals and modern humans are two distinct species: Homo neanderthalensis and Homo sapiens.
-This is due to several significant differences in appearance: Neanderthals generally had stronger bones, larger braincases, a flatter forehead with prominent brow ridges, a longer back of the skull, larger nasal openings, and a receding chin, among other features.
+This is due to several significant differences in appearance: Neanderthals generally had more robust bones, larger braincases, a flatter forehead with prominent brow ridges, a longer back of the skull, larger nasal openings, and a receding chin, among other features.

 WHAT CAN WE BE SURE OF IF HUMAN EVOLUTION IS “ONLY A THEORY”?